The Cube Test ESL Activity can help students improve their writing skills and have fun evaluating their classmates’ personalities.

 Next, after completing the final stage with the flower, the students should have completed their drawings and written 5 short paragraphs describing each object on the desert.

 For the final step, you will tell the students the symbolic meaning of each object.
 Each object represents some aspect of their personality.
-Many students will likely be surprised by the accuracy of the test.
+Many students will likely be surprised by the accuracy of the Cube Test.

 Lastly, if you have time, getting all of the students involved in the last stage of the activity would be ideal.